HawaiianSpy/blipvert/README.md

 3. Transform whatever the output bitmap was into a format that can be displayed by a video renderer.
 4. Does it look like the same video stream that went in?
 If so, "pass."
 If not, "fail."

-I have started implementing unit tests for the library functions, and as time permits unit tests for the transforms as well.
+I have started implementing unit tests for the library functions and, as time permits, unit tests for the transforms also.

 Regards,